 It's important to take steps to minimise risks when you are transporting goods and materials.

-Key risks include goods damaged in transit, loss and theft, fire, explosion, chemical burns and other accidents.
 You should also consider environmental and other damage caused by spillages or leaks.

 There are some useful steps you can take to protect your goods against common risks: